-This week we thought we would share some tips to help prevent damage from frozen pipes when away from your home for more than a day or two.
+This week, the temperatures have been in the single digits.
+We thought we’d share some tips to help prevent damage from frozen pipes, especially when you’re going to be away from your home for more than a day or two.

 1. Shut off the main water supply before you leave.

 2. Have someone you trust check your home about once per week if you are away.

 3. If you’re a customer, have the Home Rental Services number handy in case something does go wrong.
 It’s (913) 469-6633.

 If you’re a customer and have a frozen pipe emergency:

 We want to make sure to get help to you as soon as possible.
 You need to call instead of submitting a maintenance request.
 During our normal business hours, call our office at (913) 469-6633.
 After hours, call (913) 469-6633, then press 3 and then 1 for our emergency maintenance team.

 Freezing weather may be uncomfortable, but having water lines freeze and break is no fun at all.
 Frozen water pipes can be avoided with a little planning and a few simple steps.
 Pipes that freeze most frequently are those that are exposed to severe cold, such as outdoor hose bibs, water sprinkler lines and water supply pipes in unheated interior areas such as basements and crawl spaces, attics, garages or kitchen cabinets.
 Pipes that run against exterior walls that have little or no insulation are also subject to freezing.
 (What is a hose bib?)

 - Remove, drain and carefully store hoses used outdoors.
 Close inside valves supplying outdoor hose bibs.
 Open the outside hose taps to allow water to drain.
 Keep the outside valve open so that any water remaining in the pipe can expand without causing the pipe to break.